doubtfire-lms/doubtfire.io/source/articles/guides/2018-07-22-marking-tasks.html.md

 ---

-Marking student submissions in OnTrack is done throught the "Task Inbox" page.
-The Task Inbox is the default view after logging in to OnTrack, and selecting a unit.
+Marking student submissions in Doubtfire is done throught the "Task Inbox" page.
+The Task Inbox is the default view after logging in to Doubtfire, and selecting a unit.

-1. Log in to OnTrack and select the unit from the "Units You Teach" list:
+1. Log in to Doubtfire and select the unit from the "Units You Teach" list:

   <img alt="Select Unit" src="/images/articles/staff/mark-submissions/select-unit.png" style="width: 700px; display:block; margin: 0 auto;"></img>